openhab/openhabian/docs/openhabian-DEBUG.md

 It will display the contents of `/boot/first-log.boot` at intervals of 2 seconds.
 Mind you that if installation fails, network access may or may not be possible so you might need to access the box via console anyway in order to find out what went wrong.

 Login to your box using either the console or the network using `ssh openhabian@<hostname>`.
 The default hostname is `openhab`.
-The default passwort is `openhabian` unless you changed it in `openhabian.conf` at installation time.
+The default password is `openhabian` unless you changed it in `openhabian.conf` at installation time.
 If that step already fails, it is likely that installation failed because you have not provided a proper DNS or DHCP service as mentioned in the _prerequisites_ section.

 Once logged in, enter `sudo bash` to become the root user.